zhehaowUNC/syllabus/tldr.md

 ### What about grades?

 - Grading will be done on a scale of 1,000,000 points.
-Literally.
-- Grading will also be done by robots.
+- Most grading will also be done by robots.
 - You will write some of the instructions for the robots to grade your stuff.
 - Grades are really not the point at all.